iremkapucuoglu/p4b-website/content/en/tutorials/data_upload.md

 ---
 #### Description of the feature
 In GOAT, a dataset with a variety of Points-of-Interest (POIs) is already provided by default.
 If you wish to integrate further POI data sets into GOAT, you can do so via the "Upload" function.
-In this tutorial you can see how to create your own POIs by using QGIS and display them via GOAT.
+In this tutorial you can see how to create your own POI layer by using QGIS and integrate it in GOAT.

-#### Step-by-step instructions for creating your own Point of Interest data sets via QGIS
+#### Step-by-step guideline for creating your own Point of Interest data set

 1. You can create your own point data from QGIS and upload it to GOAT.
 For this, you must create a new geopackage layer from the windows shown in the figure.
-It is recommended to use the GeoPackage layer because it can then be easily exported as a shapefile or geojson.
+It is recommended to use the GeoPackage layer because it can then be easily exported as a shapefile or .

 <img src="\images\tutorials\Data_upload\qgis_data_upload10_en.webp" alt="Data Upload" style="max-height:400px;"/>